Artificial intelligence (AI) is a prominent part of our daily lives. In business, AI is used to power:

-Learn more on how AI is transforming CRM with smart predictions, intelligent recommendations, and timely automation.
+Learn more about how AI is transforming CRM with smart predictions, intelligent recommendations, and timely automation.

 AI’s ability to analyse data and provide actionable insights is a game-changer.
 Artificial intelligence has already transformed the consumer experience.
 Anyone who’s used Netflix, Amazon, Uber or Google can attest to that.
 The benefits of AI in customer service are becoming clearer by the day.
 In fact, 83% of IT leaders claim that artificial intelligence is transforming customer engagement.

-Another benefit of artificial intelligence is that is can help with identifying external security threats, identifying internal security threats, and drawing important insights.
-This is essential during a time when customer data and private information is constantly being threatened by cyber criminals.
+Another benefit of artificial intelligence is that it can help with identifying external security threats, identifying internal security threats, and drawing important insights.
+This is essential during a time when customer data and private information are constantly being threatened by cybercriminals.

 In the real world, artificial intelligence is used to: